Leading Edge Tubercle CFD, A Fluent Simulation of a Wind Turbine Blade

 • Reference [1]: Joseph, Jeena, and A. Sathyabhama.
 “Leading edge tubercle on wind turbine blade to mitigate problems of stall, hysteresis, and laminar separation bubble.”
 Energy Conversion and Management255 (2022): 115337.

-Figure 1: .
-Schematic of baseline blade (BB) and tubercle blade [1]
+Figure 1: Comparison of a standard baseline blade (BB) and a blade with leading edge tubercles [1].

 Leading Edge Tubercle On Wind Turbine Blade CFD Simulation, ANSYS Fluent Training

-Figure 2: Velocity & pressure field around Leading Edge blade
+Figure 2: Velocity and pressure fields around the Leading Edge Tubercle blade, showing its aerodynamic effect.

 FAQ